Tootman/ORCL-webApp-docs/EndUserMap.md

 - todo: (include: how layers are handled - onClick and curser, Login flow chart - signing in , obtaining AccessToken, downloading map, etc)

+### Installation

+- Install using node v11 (using nvm), but need to check if this is the case

+  `nvm install {repo}`

+- If npm install produces ERR (probably will), try

+  ​	`npm install firebase --force`

+- Can revert back to latest node v after install (is this right?)

 ### Bugs, issues and features wish list